 Tijuana: the city for street tacos and all things modern Mexican

-To eat, unmissable options are Verde y Crema, which is Jair Tellez’s Tijuana farm-to-table temple.
-Oryx Capital, which boasts a phenomenal suckling pig as well as octopus mac and cheese, also features a speakeasy called Nortico, serving Tijuana’s best craft cocktails.
-La Corriente Cevicheria Nais is the spot for raw fish tostadas, aguachiles, and ceviches--just don’t leave without getting their red snapper tostada.
+To eat, unmissable options are Verde y Crema, Jair Tellez’s Tijuana farm-to-table temple.
+Oryx Capital, which boasts a phenomenal suckling pig and octopus mac and cheese, also features a speakeasy called Nortico, serving Tijuana’s best craft cocktails.
+La Corriente Cevicheria Nais is the spot for raw fish tostadas, aguachiles, and ceviches–just don’t leave without getting their red snapper tostada.

-For something more quick and casual, a stop at Telefonica Gastropark is an absolute must.
+A stop at Telefonica Gastropark is an absolute must for something more quick and casual.
 This food truck wonderland has a little something for everyone — from ramen to tacos.
 And, about those tacos!
 Tijuana has some of the best street food in all of Mexico, which is saying something.

 For the freshest tacos in the most lively setting, you’ll want to go to Tacos el Franc, which is open from the afternoon through the night.
 We recommend not skipping the adobada, but if you’re feeling more adventurous, definitely get the lengua, too.

 Up until recently, staying over in Tijuana meant staying at a hotel you’d probably also have to share with medical tourists.
-If sharing space with random Americans walking around with I.V. drips isn’t your thing (and we don’t blame you), thankfully there’s about to be a new game in town.
-OneBunk Tijuana is opening in Spring 2017 on Tijuana’s famed Avenida Revolucion and will have the distinction of being the city’s very first boutique hotel.
+If sharing space with random Americans walking around with I.V. drips isn’t your thing (and we don’t blame you), thankfully, there’s about to be a new game in town.
+OneBunk Tijuana opened on Tijuana’s famed Avenida Revolucion in 2017 and had the distinction of being the city’s very first boutique hotel.
 Guests can expect smartly designed rooms, an in-house barbershop, and a pop-up store from our amigas at Object MX.